 Because we have limited resources, CCR strongly advises applicants to make every effort to secure their own summer funding.
 Possible sources include: your law school; local Bar Foundation; Equal Justice America, etc. However, if a student can demonstrate they diligently sought alternate funding but were ultimately unsuccessful, CCR will provide the student with a summer stipend.
 Accepted students will receive information on CCR sponsored stipends upon receiving notice of their acceptance.

-You must complete an online application at ccrjustice.org/ellabakerapplication.
-In addition, you must upload the following documents as a single PDF in order for your application to be considered complete:
+The application period for 2Ls has ended.
+1Ls will be able to upload their applications on December 16, 2016.
+Once the application link is reactivated for 1Ls, you must upload the following documents as a single PDF in order for your application to be considered complete:

 - Cover letter

 Note: If granted an interview, applicants may also be asked to submit a short legal writing sample.